 The Bugatti brand is famed for releasing cars that would be better described as works of art than standard vehicles.
 Take a look through Bugatti’s innovative engineering prowess at its most impressive models to date.

 Bugatti price list 2023: Models, reviews, and specifications

 |1||Bugatti Veyron||$1.9 Million|

 |2||Bugatti Chiron||$2.9 Million|

 |4||Bugatti Divo||$5.4 Million|

 1. Bugatti Veyron: $1.9 Million

 Spy the Veyron’s unmissable confidence as soon as you’re behind the wheel: putting your foot down is akin to tackling the biggest loop on the rollercoaster – terrifying and exhilarating at the same time.
 It combines a harmonious balance between lift and downforce to accelerate from 0-100 km/h in a breathtaking 2.6 seconds.
-Because of its ridiculous speeds, many systems and parts had to be developed from scratch to properly serve the Veyron.
+Because of its ridiculous speeds, many systems and parts had to be developed from scratch to serve the Veyron properly.
 It also features one of the fastest gearboxes in the world, a powerful braking system, and aerodynamics specifically built for top speeds.